gspahlin/SQL_db_challenge/README.md

 hp_db_construction.sql - This file contains SQL queries which return the information requested by the questions (see the comments for the questions).

 hp_db_analysis.ipynb  - This is the Jupyter Notebook I used for the final analysis and plots.
+Note: connecting to the PostgreSQL database required me to read in my password, which I have removed for security reasons.

 data_files - This folder contains the 6 .csv files used in this exercise.